zkopru-network/blind-find/specs/blind_find_v1.md

 ## Proof Statements

-Continue using the example from the section [SMP Protocol](#Protocol).
-We assume another user C has joined hub H, and now A is searching for user C through hub H.
+Continue with the example we used in the section [SMP Protocol](#Protocol).
+Assume another user C has joined hub H, and now user A is searching for user C through hub H.

 ![](assets/user_a_search_for_user_c_through_hub_h.png)

-In Blind Find v1, a user runs SMP multiple times with a hub to search for other users.
-For each run of SMP, the secret on the user side is the public key of the user whom is being searched for, while the secret on the hub side is the public key of one of the user who has joined the hub.
-Assuming the hub has `N` joined users, then the hub runs SMP `N` times with the user and stops.
+In a search request, a user runs SMP multiple times with a hub, depending on how many users have joined the hub.
+For each run of SMP, the secret used by the user is the public key of the user whom is being searched for, while the secret used by the hub is the public key of one of the users who has joined the hub.
+Assuming the hub has `N` joined users, then the hub runs SMP `N` times with the user and then stops.

 ### Proof of SMP

 After each run of SMP, a Proof of SMP is created by hub H to prove to user A that:
 1) User C has joined a valid hub who has been permissioned by the admin.
-I.e. Hub H has an entry in the hub merkle tree and the signature in the entry is valid.
+I.e. hub H has an entry in the hub merkle tree and the signature in the entry is valid.
-2) SMP is run correctly on H's side, and the public key of user C is H's secret.
+2) SMP is run correctly on H's side, and the public key of user C is used as H's secret.

 ```
 Private inputs
     # To prove H is a hub, i.e. has an entry in the hub merkle tree on chain.
     registerNewHubMsg: the message for H to sign when registered as a hub.
     merkleEntryH = (pubkeyH, sigH, sigAdmin): This is H's entry in the hub merkle tree.
-It should include H's signature, its public key, and admin's signature and public key.
+It must include H's signature, its public key, and admin's signature and public key.
     merklePathH: Merkle path to the hash of H's entry in the hub registry tree.

     # Both the hub and the user's authentication on the joining.